1550 - 1619 (7 Adar 5379) EPHRAIM SOLOMON OF LUNTSCHITZ (Poland-Prague)

 Poet, kabbalist, and Rabbi.
 Najara is most famed for his liturgical poetry, though many of the tunes he used were totally secular – for which he was criticized.
 His Most famous book of poems Zemiroth Israel ( Songs of Israel ) consists of 108 liturgical poems, Among his poems are Yah Ribon Olam (O Lord of the World) which is recited in Jewish houses on Shabbat throughout the world.
 Najara also wrote books on ethics, halacha, and a commentary on the Pentateuch.
 He served as Rabbi in Gaza where he lived until his death.

 Spy, diplomat, and pirate.
 Together with his brother Josef they served Muley Zaydan of Morocco(1610) and were close to the Dutch crown prince Maurice.
 Both had an extensive Jewish education and Samuel even studied for the Rabbinate.
 Pallache acted as a double agent between the Dutch / Moroccans and Spain.
 When the Dutch appointed him as a privateer, his crew consisted mostly of Conversos.
 His is said to have kept kosher on board, didn’t fight on the Sabbath, and gave a 10th of his booty to charity.
 In 1614 he was forced to dock in England where the Spanish ambassador had him arrested but he was released and sent back to the Hague where he died of illness and in semi poverty.

 1550 April 2, EXPULSION FROM GENOA (Italy)

-A physician named Joseph Hacohen and his nephew tried to open a practice in Genoa.
+A physician named Joseph Hacohen (see 1496)and his nephew tried to open a practice in Genoa.
 They were chased out of the city.
 The rest of the Jews were expelled soon afterwards.

 1551 August 13, SIGISMUND II AGUSTUS (Poland)